camunda/camunda-docs-manual/content/user-guide/task-forms/_index.md

 If you want to include your Camunda Form as part of the `deployment`, then you need to deploy the `.form` file in the same deployment as the respective `.bpmn` diagram - for example using the Camunda Modeler.

 {{< img src="img/deploy-form.png" title="Deploy your Camunda Form file" >}}

+You can also include Camunda Forms from other deployments by using [form references](#form-reference).

 # External Task Forms
 {{< note title="Using Task Forms outside of Camunda Tasklist" class="info" >}}